Jalil-Betroji/lab-crud-laravel-autoFormation/lab-crud-laravel-basic-Validate-Data/README.md

 > Now we will move to the important method that we gonna use a lot

-5. `validate()` method :
+5. `validated()` method :

-The `validate()` method is used to retrieve an array corresponding to the data that has been successfully validated.
-When valid data is provided (in this case, 'laravel validation data' and 'my laravel autoformation content' for 'title' and 'content' respectively), the validate() method returns the validated data in an array format.
+The `validated()` method is utilized to retrieve an array corresponding to the data that has been successfully validated.
+When valid data is provided (in this case, `'laravel validation data'` and `'my laravel autoformation content'` for `'title'` and `'content'`, respectively), the `validated()` method returns the validated data in an array format.

 ```php
 <?php